Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Declaration of generative AI and AI-assisted technologies in the manuscript preparation process

-During the preparation of this work the authors used ChatGPT 5.2 in order to improve language and help write \LaTeX.
-After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.
+During the preparation of this work the authors used ChatGPT 5.2 in order to improve the language and assist with \LaTeX writing.
+After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.

 \begin{APPENDIX}{ }